 Part of the Caribbean Hair sheep family of breeds, St. Croix were imported to America from the island from which they take their name.
 Originally, they came from the tropics of West Africa, and are well suited to warm, humid environments.
 In addition, due to their hair coat that they shed in spring, they also do surprisingly well in cold climates.
 They require little special care, have an unparalleled resistance to parasites, are extremely fertile and prolific, and are listed on Slow Food’s Arc of Taste.
 Despite all of these desirable traits, the St. Croix breed is labeled as “Threatened” by The Livestock Conservancy.

-We offer our lamb “custom cut”, meaning we sell our customers a live animal and deliver it to the processor.
-The animal is processed into whatever cuts the customer wants, and they pick up their meat (and pay the processor) directly.
-This gives our customers the flexibility to determine what types of lamb cuts they want, from as many chops as possible to all ground meat.
+I offer lamb products in a multitude of ways including “custom cut”.
+This means that I sell you a live animal and deliver it to the processor.
+The animal is processed into whatever cuts you want, and you pick up your meat (and pay the processor) directly.
+This gives my customers the flexibility to determine what types of lamb cuts they want, from as many chops or roasts as possible to all ground meat.
 Buying meat this way also benefits your pocketbook, as the meat is offered at a lower price due to the lack of additional charges for freezer space, storage, etc. Can’t store a whole animal yourself?
-No problem, we can combine your order with someone else’s and split the animal into halves.
+No problem, I can combine your order with someone else’s and split an animal into halves.

 I also offer retail cuts and “Bundle” options, either at farmers markets throughout the region or direct off the farm.
 Check out my Shop page for the most current deals on great tasting, 100% grass-fed lamb, and contact us when you are ready to order!